 - Implement these structures to create a successful brand publishing team: Teams should implement (and then periodically assess) structures to improve efficiency and create the best possible work.

 This Guide outlines ways of organizing a brand publishing team, focusing on creating an efficient way to generate a deep well of content, with just the right amount of editing.
 It also covers job roles.
 It’s a practical manual designed to consider flexibility, depending on the size, nature, purpose, goals and other unique factors of a company.
-This Guide will help improve the organization and structure of a company’s content operation and will provide clear and actionable ideas that can be put into practice, immediately.
+This Guide is intended to provide practical ideas and flexible guidance that companies of any size or shape can adapt to their needs.

 Defining job roles and responsibilities